lmath56/S3P/local/3_hf_llama/readme.md

-# Second Attempt Local
+# Third Attempt Local

-This folder contains some files that ChatGPT generated.
+This folder contains some files that ChatGPT / Gemini / Copilot and I created.
 What I want to achieve is a build a docker image that is able to build and be ready to accept prompts straight away.

 Uses:
 - Huggingface
+- Some model...

 Build: docker build -t hf-gpu .
 Replace hf-gpu with whatever you want to call the image.